How to Write a Magnificent CV for Your LL.M. Application: My Insights After Evaluating 100+ Applications as a Member of the Admissions Committee

 • Indicate everything in reverse chronological order.
 Start with your latest degree, then a degree before that (if you have multiple).
 Same for jobs and internships.

-• Don’t use tables.
-Especially don’t use a table inside a table.
+• Don’t use tables, especially don’t use a table inside a table.
 Tables make the text harder to read and draw attention away from the content to the table itself.
 The only exception is if you are explicitly asked to provide a CV in a tabular form (common for applications in Germany).

 • Don’t use corporate templates, especially those that have colored columns on the side.
 They are hard to read and steal valuable space.

 • If you don’t have enough information for 2 pages, make it 1 page – play with formatting and phrasing.
-Don’t leave it at 1,5 page – it looks unprofessional.
+Don’t leave it at 1,5 page; it looks unprofessional.

-• Don’t certify or sign your CV.
+• Don’t certify or sign your LL.M.
+CV.

 • For publications, use one of the accepted international formatting styles, eg, OSCOLA.